xTool D1 vs D1 Pro

 Some Quick Similarities Between the D1 and D1 Pro

 Well, both of these tools are made and sold by xTool.
-They’re both diode laser cutters, and they’re among the most popular on the laser cutting market.
+They’re both diode laser engravers, and they’re both very popular for home makers and small business side-hustlers.
 You can use the xTool D1 or xTool D1 Pro for recreation, professionally, or for running a side business.

 You load in a file, set up your laser cutter, then let it get to work.
 They can handle cutting out pieces, engraving, and creating designs on parts.

-To determine which laser cutter is the better option, we’ll explain the differences between the two.
-Both of these are diode laser cutters from xTool, but there are plenty of factors that set them apart from each other.
+To determine which laser cutter is the better option, I’ll explain the exact differences between the two.

 Availability

-Before anything else, we should mention that it’s hard to get ahold of a new xTool D1 machine nowadays. xTool completely phased out production of the D1 laser cutter, so you’ll have to buy them from a third party or second-hand.
+Before anything else, we should mention that it’s hard to get the xTool D1 machine nowadays. xTool completely phased out production of the D1 when they released the D1 Pro, so to buy the original, your only options are to buy it second-hand.

 Availability: xTool D1 vs D1 Pro